crosswalk-project/crosswalk-website/README.md

 1. [Main landing page](https://crosswalk-project.org).
 Mostly static content.
 Some Javascript is used to compensate for style areas that were difficult to code in a pure CSS model.
 Javascript is also used for dynamically changing the version strings in the top overview section.
 2. [Documentation](https://crosswalk-project.org/#documentation) and [Contribute](https://crosswalk-project.org/#contribute).
 Statically generated from content checked into the crosswalk-website.git project.
 The menu content on the left is generated via xwalk.js when the page is loaded, based on the content of menus.js.
 The content in the contribute/ and documentation/ directories are cached .html files generated from the markdown sources.
 This occurs during the 'site.sh mklive' script execution described later.
 3. [Wiki](https://crosswalk-project.org/#wiki).
 This content is a dynamic proxy to the Wiki content hosted in the [crosswalk-website.wiki.git](https://github.com/crosswalk-project/crosswalk-website.wiki.git) on GitHub.
 Whenever a commit is made, the Gollum Event Webhook on GitHub invokes the regen.php page which recreates the content viewed in the Pages and History pages of the Wiki.
+Fetches of actual Wiki content are proxied on the server to GitHub via php (XHR on the client is blocked due to Access-Control-Allow-Origin; currently the server doesn't cache the fetched content--it should).

-There is very little dynamically generated content on the live server.
-The wiki content is served via a php fetch from GitHub (XHR is blocked due to Access-Control-Allow-Origin; currently the server doesn't cache the fetched content--it should)
+The wiki content is served to the client in the format output by the GitHub wiki system (Gollum.)
+The client side javascript (See xwalk.js content_response and generate_wiki_page) creates a DOM element with the content from the wiki, pulls out the wiki DOM item, performs some URL rewrites, and then injects the resulting content into the Crosswalk website page.

 There are several pieces of content that are generated during the site development.
 These include: